jxnhiro/blog-api/README.md

 # blog-api
-## MongoDB and ExpressJS based API, with GraphQL, REST, SQL and NoSQL Architecture
+Blog API is a MongoDB and ExpressJS based API, with GraphQL, REST, SQL and NoSQL Architecture.

-### What I have learnt
+## What I have learnt

 Node.js Basics & Basic Core Modules